kedarv/votey/README.md

 # Votey

-simple, stupid slack polling for yelp
+a simple slack polling slash command - because paying for polls is kind of stupid